Unitarian Universalists of Color Virtual Community Gatherings

 Joining the Virtual Community

 If you have not attended previous gatherings, sign up by emailing Jessica York at youthprograms [at] uua [dot] org.
-Include your name, contact information (city, state, phone number) and whether you prefer Sunday afternoon or Monday evening.
+Include your name and contact information (city, state, phone number).
 Additional information will be emailed to you.

 If you are interested but unable to meet during the scheduled times, let Jessica know and you will be added to the mailing list for future reminders.